-5. LICENSING (SCOTLAND) ACT 2005: APPLICATIONS FOR MINOR VARIATIONS (GRANTED UNDER DELEGATED AUTHORITY) - REPORT BY THE CLERK TO THE BOARDS
+LICENSING (SCOTLAND) ACT 2005: APPLICATIONS FOR MINOR VARIATIONS (GRANTED UNDER DELEGATED AUTHORITY) - Report by Clerk to the Licensing Boards

-NOTED that the applications detailed in Appendix 1 had been granted under delegated authority.
+NOTED the applications detailed in Appendix 1 had been granted under delegated authority.

-6. LICENSING (SCOTLAND) ACT 2005: APPLICATIONS FOR TRANSFER OF PREMISES LICENCE (GRANTED UNDER DELEGATED AUTHORITY) - REPORT BY THE CLERK TO THE BOARDS
+6. LICENSING (SCOTLAND) ACT 2005: APPLICATIONS FOR TRANSFER OF PREMISES LICENCE (GRANTED UNDER DELEGATED AUTHORITY) - Report by the Clerk to the Licensing Boards

-NOTED that the applications detailed in Appendix 2 had been granted under delegated authority.
+NOTED the application detailed in Appendix 2 had been granted under delegated authority.

-7. LICENSING (SCOTLAND) ACT 2005: SURRENDER OF PREMISES LICENCE - REPORT BY THE CLERK TO THE BOARDS
+7. LICENSING (SCOTLAND) ACT 2005: CONFIRMATION OF PREMISES LICENCE - Report by the Clerk to the Licensing Boards

-NOTED that the licence detailed in Appendix 3 had been Surrendered.
+NOTED in Appendix 3

-8. LICENSING (SCOTLAND) ACT 2005: APPLICATION FOR PREMISES LICENCE
+8. LICENSING (SCOTLAND) ACT 2005: APPLICATION FOR VARIATION OF PREMISES LICENCE - CROSSWAYS FILLING STATION, GLASGOW ROAD, GRETNA - Report by the Clerk to the Boards